brands-xd/GalaxyBOT/README.md

 This role is a regular role nothing but, mutes you if u perform a command or say something the mod, or owner can mute you if you have a naughty behaviour.

+# If there's a downtime of the bot please inform the Execs. you can find them here: https://discord.gg/7bDRSbY
+-   Developed by HasanBrandsXD#4120  -
-Powered by Marquis Mariott Bots
+=  Powered by Mariott Marquis Bots =
-Developed by HasanBrandsXD#4120